-On 7 August 2020: The person can still enter for a consecutive 20 days maximum as explained above, because the 30-day stay that started on 1 March 2020 will only start becoming irrelevant on 28 August (since its corresponding 180-day reference period runs from 2 March 2020).
-On 26 August, therefore, the person should leave the Schengen area as on that day he will reach the 90 days within the 180-day reference period (which runs from 28 February).
+On 7 August 2024: The person can still enter for a consecutive 20 days maximum as explained above, because the 30-day stay that started on 1 March 2024 will only start becoming irrelevant on 28 August (since its corresponding 180-day reference period runs from 2 March 2024).
+On 26 August, therefore, the person should leave the Schengen area as on that day he will reach the 90 days within the 180-day reference period (which runs from 29 February).

-On 8 August 2020: The person might enter for a consecutive 50 days maximum (10 days 'leftover' from the authorised 90 days, plus an additional 10 days since on 30 June 2020 the stay that started on 1 January 2020 starts becoming irrelevant, plus 30 days, since on 28 August 2020, the stay that started on 1 March 2020 starts becoming irrelevant (out of the 180-day reference period which runs from 2 March 2020 in this case).
+On 8 August 2024: The person might enter for a consecutive 50 days maximum (10 days 'leftover' from the authorised 90 days, plus an additional 10 days since on 29 June 2024 the stay that started on 1 January 2024 starts becoming irrelevant, plus 30 days, since on 28 August 2024, the stay that started on 1 March 2024 starts becoming irrelevant (out of the 180-day reference period which runs from 2 March 2024 in this case).

-On 8 September 2020: The person might enter for a consecutive 90 days maximum.
-90 days consecutive absence (between 10 June 2020 and 7 September 2020) always leads to a new stay for up to 90 days.
+On 8 September 2024: The person might enter for a consecutive 90 days maximum.
+90 days consecutive absence (between 10 June 2024 and 7 September 2024) always leads to a new stay for up to 90 days.

-Recommended best practice in relation to the calculation of previous and intended stays:
+Recommended best practice in relation to the calculation of previous and intended stays

-Member States should use the 'length of stay calculator': http://ec.europa.eu/dgs/home-affairs/what-we-do/policies/borders-and-visas/border-crossing/index en.htm.
+Member States should use the 'length of stay calculator': https://homeaffairs.ec.europa.eu/policies/schengen-borders-and-visa/border-crossing/short-stay-visacalculator_en.